 Async and Await

-keywords in JavaScript are used to make asynchronous programming easy,
+The async and await keywords in JavaScript are used to make asynchronous programming easy,

 by introducing something called coroutines.
 A coroutine is a function which can pause